 Face-to-face: What you say

-If you find yourself offering a colleague or a patient a great deal of information, then consider offering them something in writing.
-An email follow-up maybe?
+If you find yourself giving a colleague or a patient a great deal of information all at once, then consider offering them something in writing, such as a follow-up e-mail maybe.

 Try to avoid harsh criticism of others, even if they’ve made a mistake.
 The key thing is often to explain your thinking, and get your colleague to correct their error and learn from it.
 You can use phrases such as:

-- “It would be helpful if you completed a critical incident report for this, to help others learn from it…”
+• “It would be helpful if you completed a critical incident report for this, to help others learn from the event and try to prevent it from happening in the future”

 Conclude your conversation with an invitation to help in the future.